andrewtavis/art-symbol/README.md

 # Design

-The design of the art symbol is related to that of the [peace sign](https://en.wikipedia.org/wiki/Peace_symbols) in that both are derive their meaning from [flag semaphore](https://en.wikipedia.org/wiki/Flag_semaphore).
+The design of the art symbol is related to that of the [peace sign](https://en.wikipedia.org/wiki/Peace_symbols) in that both derive their meaning from [flag semaphore](https://en.wikipedia.org/wiki/Flag_semaphore).
 As the peace sign's meaning is based on the nuclear disarmament movement - the sign is the superimposition of N and D in flag semaphore for nuclear disarmament - the art symbol is the superimposition of A, R and T. The T of the symbol is offset to the right of its natural position to create two arrows.

 # Meaning